 Insects, spiders and other arthropods on green roofs are not uncommon.
 Actually, long term studies show that arthropod colonization on green roofs, whether one-story tall or 20-stories tall, mimics ground level colonization, sometimes with even greater diversity.
 Arthropods are a vital component for any healthy ecosystem and their diversity in an ecosystem keeps pesky and damaging arthropods in check.

 However, infestations on green roofs do occur.
 Last Fall, we helped Swarthmore College diagnose and treat a white grub infestation on one of their green roofs.
 By recognizing the infestation signs early, the college’s professional horticulture team was able to control the grub problem through organic pest control methods.
+Organic pest control methods are always preferred to avoid contamination of run-off water and chemical cocktails affecting the roofing.

 Recently, a red spider mite infestation was reported in a school in the UK with a 12-month old green roof.
 The infestation on the green roof was allowed to go unchecked for so long that the bugs made their way into the school via air ducts.
 When children began complaining of bites the school had to close down for several days to fumigate.